 Skip to main content

 HQ is an agent operations system, not just an agent chat UI.
-It gives one operator a workspace for CRM, tasks, documents, automations, and a fleet of long-lived AI agents that run on infrastructure the operator controls.
+It gives you a workspace for CRM, tasks, knowledge, routines, collections, and a fleet of long-lived AI agents that run on infrastructure you control.
 This page is the product tour.
 For system internals, read Architecture.
 For installation, read Installation.

 At a glance